 Images of these monuments are in the title folder in each set, accompanied by brief essays and links to other Web-based resources that can help both the teacher and the student develop a deeper understanding of the work.
 From there, the set spreads out to include related works along thematic lines, within the same time period or movement, and influences on the artist or movement.
 The sets are searchable, so you can easily find featured content on a particular works of art.

-Instructors can further explore the many resources in the Artstor Digital Library with these image groups are designed as a starting point.
+Instructors can further explore the many resources in the Artstor Digital Library with these image groups as a starting point.
 Individual works can be copied to a user’s own image group to build a lecture for PowerPoint download, or the groups can be assigned for students to use either in Flashcard mode on their mobile device or as homework.

 As we have built these groups, the richness of the Artstor Digital Library has often astounded me.
 For example, I found a Louis Khan drawing of the Mortuary Temple of Hatshepsut, a set of beautiful vintage interior photographs of the Houses of Parliament, and QuickTime Virtual Reality (QTVR) panoramas of the Paris Opera House.
 Finding these gems and including them for users in these image groups has been incredibly rewarding.